I’m Available

 Elliott is a fawn male greyhound/saluki mix born in 2018.
 He was found at a landfill with Ethan and Emma and may be from the same home as Zeke.
 He successfully underwent treatment for a variety of ailments and will be tested for cat tolerance soon.
 Elliot is ok with small dogs.

-Elliot enjoys toys, chasing squirrels, and playing with his packmates.
+Elliott’s coat is silvery-taupe.
+He has golden eyes and eyeliner that would make Amy Winehouse jealous.
+He’s small to average size, about 68 lbs.
+He is compact and muscular.
+Elliott enjoys toys, chasing squirrels, and playing with his packmates.
 He’s gentle and appropriate with my small dog.
 He’s super-excited when meals are served and cleans his bowl every time.

 He sleeps in open crates and ex-pens and will choose an open crate in my home office if he needs alone time in a quiet room.
 He crates easily for meals.
 He also likes cushy dog beds in the open with the other dogs.
-Elliot does not seem to be interested in getting on furniture and does not try to.
-A different pack dynamic might have him dashing for beds and couches.

-Elliott's Foster Family
+Elliott's Foster Mom

 Images